-Drug abuse is rising rapidly in the UK and around the world.
+Drug addiction and abuse is rising rapidly in the UK and around the world.
 Over the past ten or even twenty years, the percentage of employees within organisations testing positive for drugs has reached an all-time high with the likes of heroin becoming more and more common.

 These trends aren’t limited to certain social economic demographics either as they carry through all parts of society, from the boardroom to the classroom, impacting professionals through to students.
 While the reason behind this frightening trend isn’t necessarily apparent, the obvious need to reverse it is.